 White rice, on the other hand, is digested too quickly, causing a spike in blood sugar levels.

-So even though white rice and brown rice have a similar amount of carbs, the latter is the better choice for those suffering of a fatty liver.
+So even though white rice and brown rice have a similar amount of carbs, the latter is the better choice for those suffering of a fatty liver (and craving for some sushi).

 How to make sushi healthier for the liver?